Breaking down the difference between a Traditional and Roth 401(k)

 You have questions, we have answers.
 Let’s break it down together:

-Traditionally, 401(k) contributions have come from individuals’ paycheck on a pre-tax basis.
-This type of contribution is commonly known as a traditional or pre-tax 401(k).
-Your Guideline participant dashboard refers to this method as “pre-tax.”
+Traditionally, elective deferral contributions have come from individuals’ paycheck on a pre-tax basis.
+This type of contribution is commonly known as a traditional or pre-tax elective deferral.
+Your Guideline participant dashboard refers to this method as "pre-tax."

 What does 'pre-tax basis' mean?

-When you contribute pre-tax funds from your paycheck to your 401(k), that money comes out before income taxes have been paid.
-This means that the IRS will tax these funds, including all gains and earnings, when the individual receives a distribution (or withdraws funds in retirement) from the plan.
+When you contribute pre-tax funds from your paycheck to your 401(k), that money is deducted from your gross pay before your federal income tax is calculated.
+This means that the IRS will tax these funds, including earnings, when the individual receives a distribution (or withdraws funds in retirement) from the plan.
 The federal and state taxes, if any, incurred are based on the retiree’s tax bracket in the year they receive their distribution.

 What does that mean for me?

 Traditional contributions lower your taxable income today by the amount you contribute.
-When you take your distribution in retirement, you will owe taxes on the amount you withdraw, based on your tax bracket in the year you withdraw.
+When you take your distribution in retirement, you will owe taxes on the amount you withdraw, based on your tax bracket in the year of the withdrawal.

 When do I get that tax advantage?

-Roth 401(k) contributions, introduced in 2006, allow employees to contribute on an after-tax basis.
+Roth elective deferral contributions, introduced in 2006, allow employees to contribute their compensation on an after-tax basis.

 What does 'after-tax basis' mean?

-This means that you will be paying federal and state taxes on your earned income before you contribute today, instead of when you withdraw from the plan in retirement.
-The amount deducted from your paycheck will be taken out after taxes have been paid, and therefore does not lower your taxable income today.
+This means that you pay federal and state income taxes on your compensation before you contribute it to the 401(k) plan, instead of when you withdraw from the plan in retirement.
+The elective deferral amount that is deducted from your paycheck will be taken after taxes have been paid, and therefore does not lower your taxable income today.

 What does that mean for me?

-While you won’t be taxed on qualified withdrawals in the future, it does mean your contributions will take a bigger bite out of your paycheck today.
-When you receive your qualified distribution (or, withdraw funds in retirement), you will not owe any additional taxes — on what you contributed or on any earnings from interest.2 Roth contributions are popular with individuals who believe they are in a lower tax bracket now than they will be in retirement.
+While you won’t be taxed on qualified withdrawals of Roth elective deferrals in the future, it does mean your contributions will take a bigger bite out of your paycheck today.
+When you receive a qualified distribution1 (or, withdraw funds in retirement), you will not owe any additional taxes — on what you contributed or on any earnings from interest.2 Roth contributions are popular with individuals who believe they are in a lower tax bracket now than they will be in retirement.

-As long as your employer offers it as an option, you can elect Roth contributions for your 401(k).
-Unlike a Roth IRA, there are no income limitations in place that may exclude you from choosing that contribution method.
+As long as your employer offers Roth 401(k) elective deferrals as an option, you can elect to make Roth 401(k) elective deferral contributions to your 401(k) account.
+Unlike a Roth IRA, there are no income limitations in place that may exclude you from choosing that contribution type.
 Guideline 401(k) plans accommodate both Roth and traditional contributions.
-If you’re not able to benefit from the tax savings associated with a Roth IRA because of your income, making Roth contributions to your 401(k) is a way to diversify your tax strategy.
+If you’re not able to benefit from the tax savings associated with a Roth IRA because of your income, making Roth elective deferral contributions to your 401(k) account is another way to diversify your tax strategy.

 When do I get that tax advantage?

-When you make contributions to a Roth account, you receive that benefit in retirement.
+When you make contributions to a Roth elective deferral account, you receive the tax benefit at retirement.

 Takeaways:

-• Both traditional and Roth 401(k) contributions are tax-deferred.
+- Both traditional 401(k) and Roth 401(k) elective deferral contributions are tax-deferred.
 Either way, you are not paying taxes on your earnings each year as you would with a general investment account.
 Rather, all of those earnings get reinvested (tax-free) and power the compounding interest.

-• Traditional 401(k) contributions provide you with a tax benefit today by lowering the amount of income you are being taxed on in the year they are made.
-This is also commonly referred to as a ‘tax deduction.’
-So, if your annual income is $75,000 and you contribute $10,000 to a traditional 401(k) this year, your taxable income for this year is lowered to $65,000.
-When you withdraw funds during retirement, you will owe income taxes on the entirety of your withdrawal (including all gains and earnings) based on your income and tax bracket at that time.
+- Traditional 401(k) elective deferral contributions provide you with a tax benefit today by lowering the amount of income subject to federal income taxes in the year they are made.
+This is also commonly referred to as a 'tax deduction.'
+So, for example, if your annual income is $75,000 and you contribute $10,000 in traditional 401(k) elective deferrals this year, your income subject to federal income tax for this year is lowered to $65,000.
+When you withdraw funds during retirement, you will owe income taxes on the entirety of your withdrawal (including all earnings) based on your income and tax bracket at that time.

-• Roth 401(k) contributions provide you with a tax benefit in retirement, by contributing after-tax dollars today, but you get to take tax-free qualified withdrawals in retirement.
-To use the same example as before, if your annual income is $75,000, all $75,000 will be subject to income taxes today.
-When you withdraw funds during retirement, you won’t owe any taxes on whatever you take out (including all investment earnings).
+- Roth 401(k) elective deferral contributions provide you with a tax benefit in retirement, by contributing after-tax dollars today, but you get to take tax-free qualified withdrawals in retirement.
+To use the same example as before, if your annual income is $75,000, all $75,000 will be subject to federal income taxes today.
+When you withdraw funds during retirement, you won’t owe any taxes on whatever you take out (including all investment earnings) as long as it’s a qualified distribution.
+As a reminder, Roth 401(k) elective deferral contributions are not taxed if withdrawn as a non-qualified distribution, but the earnings will be subject to federal income taxes.

 Which one is right for me?

-There are benefits to both Roth and traditional methods of contributing, and there’s no ‘one-size-fits-all’ approach.
+There are benefits to both Roth and traditional methods of contributing elective deferrals, and there’s no 'one-size-fits-all' approach.
 Everyone has different needs and preferences when it comes to their personal finances, and you should consider what you are comfortable with when deciding what’s right for you.
 Here are some questions you should consider when creating a contribution strategy that’s right for you:

 How long until you are planning to retire?

-It’s helpful to think about whether you think you will be in a higher tax bracket in retirement.
+It’s helpful to think about what tax bracket you think you will be in upon retirement.
 As you continue to grow in your career and earn a higher salary, your tax bracket will inevitably increase.

 Depending on the income you will be earning in retirement (whether from Social Security, withdrawals from your retirement accounts or other investments, or even continued income), it’s possible for your tax bracket to be higher in retirement than it is before retirement.
-While that may sound counterintuitive, remember that retirement is your opportunity to reap the rewards of your hard work (and those gains from compounding interest.)
+While that may sound counterintuitive, remember that retirement can be your opportunity to reap the rewards of your hard work (and potentially those gains from compounding returns/interest).2

-As you near retirement and plan to withdraw, the benefit associated with Roth begins to get smaller since you have more visibility into your income at retirement and the tax bracket you’ll likely be taxed at.
-Additionally, there is less time for your earnings on interest to grow tax-free.
-To expand on the amusement park example, you now know what rides you want to ride and how those costs compare to paying the upfront fee, so it may make more sense to pay-as-you-go (i.e., pay taxes on what you withdraw) at this point.
+As you near retirement and plan to withdraw, the benefit associated with Roth 401(k) elective deferrals begins to get smaller since you have more visibility into your income at retirement and the tax bracket you’ll likely be taxed at.
+Additionally, there could be less time for your earnings on interest to grow tax-free.
+Dependent on your financial situation and time horizon, it may make more sense to pay-as-you-go (i.e., pay taxes on what you withdraw) at this point.

 What can your budget accommodate?

-If you were to contribute the same amount (let’s say 5%) to your 401(k) via Traditional or Roth, your take-home pay would be higher if you opted for Traditional.
+If you were to contribute the same amount (let’s say 5%) to your 401(k) account via Traditional or Roth 401(k) elective deferrals, your take-home pay would be higher if you opted for Traditional.
 Depending on your expenses and financial plans, that might be more important for you.

-If you are not as reliant on that money today, and prefer that your retirement savings be ‘out of sight, out of mind,’ Roth contributions are a way to save a bit more for tomorrow (remember: you will have already paid taxes).
-Your contributions and earnings on interest will grow tax-free and you won’t be tempted to spend that money you’ve ‘earmarked for retirement’ in your checking account.
+If you are not as reliant on that money today, and prefer that your retirement savings be 'out of sight, out of mind,' Roth contributions can be a way to save a bit more for tomorrow (remember: you will have already paid taxes).
+Your contributions and earnings can grow tax-free and you may not be tempted to spend that money you’ve 'earmarked for retirement' in your checking account.
 Moreover, when you make a qualified withdrawal from a Roth account, you won’t owe any taxes.
-Think of it like a gift to ‘future you’.

-In contrast, when you withdraw from a Traditional account when you retire, you will owe taxes on everything you withdraw - there’s no delineation between your contributions and your earnings.
+In contrast, when you withdraw from a traditional account when you retire, you will owe taxes on the full amount of the withdrawal, whether it’s contributions or earnings.

 Did you know you can opt for both?